studiozeffa/react-native-training-course/README.md

 ## Course Structure

-The course comprises of two sections, and culminates in a quiz.
+The course comprises of three sections, and culminates in a quiz.

 In each section, we will: